Producer, Orchestrator, Conductor

-He has been privileged to work with some of the world’s leading orchestras including Gothenburg Symphony, Orchestre National de Lille, Odense Symphony, Stavanger Symphony, Estonian National Symphony, Stockholm Sinfonietta, Sonderjyllands Symphony, Prague Chamber Orchestra, Accademia Nazionale di Santa Cecilia and Orquesta Sinfonica Gran Mariscal (Venezuela); and in the UK the LPO, RPO, RSNO, CBSO, ECO, BSO, Halle, Ulster, National Symphony, BBC Concert, BBC Philharmonic, Northern Chamber, London Concert and London Musicians Orchestras and the Orchestra of Scottish Opera.
-In 2012 and 2013 he conducted Proms in the Park in Hyde Park.
+He has been privileged to work with some of the world’s leading orchestras including Gothenburg Symphony, Orchestre National de Lille, Odense Symphony, Stavanger Symphony, Estonian National Symphony, Stockholm Sinfonietta, Sonderjyllands Symphony, Prague Chamber Orchestra, Accademia Nazionale di Santa Cecilia and Orquesta Sinfonica Gran Mariscal (Venezuela); and in the UK the Royal Liverpool Philharmonic, Royal Phiharmonic, Royal Scottish National, City of Birmingham Symphony, English Chamber, Bournemouth Symphony, Hallé, Ulster, National Symphony, BBC Concert, BBC Philharmonic, Northern Chamber, London Concert and London Musicians Orchestras and the Orchestra of Scottish Opera.
+Since 2012, he conducted Proms in the Park in Hyde Park for the BBC.

-In the West End he was Music Director for Phantom of the Opera, Aspects of Love, Carmen Jones, Cats, and Once on this Island; elsewhere – Divorce me Darling, Out of this world, The Gondoliers and How to succeed (Chichester), Babes in Arms (Cardiff International Festival), Follies in Concert (London Palladium) Guys and Dolls (RPO), Wonderful Town and South Pacific (Grange Park Opera), five national tours with Anton du Beke & Erin Boag; Musical Supervisor for Promises and Lies and Top Hat (world premieres), and the national tour of Kiss me Kate.
+In the West End he was Music Director for Phantom of the Opera, Aspects of Love, Carmen Jones, Cats, and Once On This Island .
+Elsewhere - Divorce Me, Darling, Out Of This World, The Gondoliers and How To Succeed in Business Without Really Trying (Chichester), Babes in Arms (Cardiff International Festival), Follies in Concert (London Palladium), Guys and Dolls (Royal Philharmonic), Wonderful Town and South Pacific (Grange Park Opera), five national tours with Anton du Beke & Erin Boag; Musical Supervisor for Promises and Lies and Top Hat (World Premieres), and the national tour of Kiss me Kate.

 Graham Bickley is a seasoned West End veteran and a consummate concert soloist.

-Graham has performed with orchestras throughout the UK, Europe, Asia and South America including The Royal Liverpool Philharmonic, The London Symphony, The London Concert, The Manchester Concert, The City of London Sinfonia, The National Symphony, The Royal Northern Sinfonia, The Royal Scottish National, The Hallé, The City of Birmingham Symphony, The Royal Philharmonic, The RTE Concert, The Gothenburg Symphony, The Iceland Symphony, The Sao Paulo Symphony and the Bergen Philharmonic.
+Graham has performed with orchestras throughout the UK, Europe, Asia and South America including Royal Liverpool Philharmonic, London Symphony, London Concert, Manchester Concert, City of London Sinfonia, National Symphony, Royal Northern Sinfonia, Royal Scottish National, Hallé, City of Birmingham Symphony, Royal Philharmonic, RTÉ Concert, Gothenburg Symphony, Iceland Symphony, Sao Paulo Symphony and the Bergen Philharmonic.

 He has appeared in concert performances of Leonard Bernstein’s Wonderful Town playing the role of The Wreck with The Rotterdam Philharmonic and Guys and Dolls, playing Nathan Detroit with The Vienna Konzerthaus, both conducted by Wayne Marshall.
 Graham has also appeared in concert arena productions of Jesus Christ Superstar and Evita, as Pilate and Magaldi and Ragtime, as Tateh.

-Other concert engagements include; Christmas concerts and Rodgers and Hammerstein Galas for Raymond Gubbay, guest artist for a gala concert in Leeds with Lesley Garrett and the Opera North Orchestra, televised by BBC Wales, and with orchestrator Martin Koch, he produced a concert to celebrate the work of Nelson Riddle, with The BBC Concert Orchestra and transmitted live on BBC Radio 2.
+Other concert engagements have included; Christmas concerts and Rodgers and Hammerstein Galas for Raymond Gubbay, guest artist for a gala concert in Leeds with Lesley Garrett and the Opera North Orchestra, televised by BBC Wales, and with orchestrator Martin Koch, a concert to celebrate the work of Nelson Riddle, with The BBC Concert Orchestra and transmitted live on BBC Radio 2.

-His concert engagements in 2007/8 included Good Thing Going, A Swell Party and Sing For Your Supper, all at Cadogan Hall, all celebrations of the music of Stephen Sondheim, Cole Porter and Rodgers and Hart respectively with Maria Friedman and Daniel Evans, and The Best of Broadway; two concerts at The Royal Albert Hall, both with the Royal Philharmonic Orchestra, and a special guest for Barbara Cook’s 80th Birthday Concert at The London Coliseum; Barbara Cook and Friends.
+Other concert engagements included Good Thing Going, A Swell Party and Sing For Your Supper, all at Cadogan Hall, and all celebrations of the music of Stephen Sondheim, Cole Porter and Rodgers and Hart respectively with Maria Friedman and Daniel Evans, and a special guest for Barbara Cook’s 80th Birthday Concert at The London Coliseum; Barbara Cook and Friends.

-His recent concert engagements included a gala concert at The Theatre Royal Drury Lane in celebration of orchestrator William Brohn conducted by fellow Tony Award winning orchestrator Martin Koch, and Bernstein on Broadway with the Royal Philharmonic Orchestra at Cadogan Hall and again with the Birmingham Symphony, at Symphony Hall, both conducted by Carl Davis, and a return to the Royal Albert Hall, with the Royal Philharmonic, and The Best of Broadway conducted by David Firman to celebrate the best of musical theatre.
+His more recent concert engagements included a gala concert at The Theatre Royal Drury Lane in celebration of orchestrator William Brohn conducted by fellow Tony Award winning orchestrator Martin Koch, and Bernstein on Broadway with the Royal Philharmonic Orchestra at Cadogan Hall and again with the Birmingham Symphony, at Symphony Hall, both conducted by Carl Davis,

-In 2010, Graham completed a sell out UK tour of Steppin’ Out with Anton du Beke and Erin Boag produced by Raymond Gubbay before returning to the concert platform in celebration of Stephen Sondheim’s 80th birthday, firstly with The Royal Philharmonic, conductor David Firman, with Maria Friedman and Daniel Evans, then with The Royal Liverpool Philharmonic with Mary Carewe, and conductor Carl Davis.
+In celebration of Stephen Sondheim’s 80th birthday, concerts with The Royal Philharmonic, with Maria Friedman and Daniel Evans, conductor David Firman, then with The Royal Liverpool Philharmonic with Mary Carewe, with conductor Carl Davis.

-In theatre, Graham has performed in the West End for the last twenty five years in productions including They’re Playing Our Song, Pirates of Penzance, and as principal lead in Jukebox, Which Witch, Maddie, The Pajama Game (Dora Award ‘Best Actor’ nomination, Toronto) Les Misérables, Metropolis, Miss Saigon, Sunset Boulevard (playing opposite Petula Clark), and Ragtime, (Two nominations: the Laurence Olivier and The Whatsonstage Award for ‘Best Actor in a Musical’).
+In theatre, Graham has performed in the West End for more than twenty-five years in productions including They’re Playing Our Song, Pirates of Penzance, and as principal lead in Jukebox, Which Witch, Maddie, The Pajama Game, (Dora Award ‘Best Actor’ nomination, Toronto), Les Misérables, Metropolis, Miss Saigon, Sunset Boulevard (playing opposite Petula Clark), and Ragtime, (Two nominations: the Laurence Olivier and the Whatsonstage Award for ‘Best Actor in a Musical’).

-Regional productions include Sleuth, No Trams to Lime Street, (‘Best Actor’ nomination, Manchester), the UK première of I Love You, You’re Perfect, Now Change and the world première of Black Goes With Everything.
-West End revues include Jacques Brel is Alive and Well and Living in Paris at The National Theatre and It’s Better With a Band at The Donmar.
+Regional productions include Sleuth, No Trams to Lime Street, (‘Best Actor’ nomination, Manchester), the UK première of I Love You, You’re Perfect, Now Change and the world premiere of Black Goes with Everything.

 For Grange Park Opera, Graham has completed two seasons: Billy Crocker in Cole Porter’s Anything Goes, and Robert Baker in Leonard Bernstein’s Wonderful Town.

-In 2014, Graham starred in Maltby & Shire’s Closer Than Ever at Jermyn Street Theatre which has been nominated for an ‘Offie’ (Off West End Theatre Awards) for Best Musical Production.
+In 2014, Graham appeared in Maltby & Shire’s Closer Than Ever at Jermyn Street Theatre, directed by Richard Maltby Jnr and nominated for an ‘Offie’ (Off West End Theatre Awards) for Best Musical Production.